pkp/pkp-docs/learning-ops/3.5/workflow.md

 Edit the information on this tab in any relevant languages and be sure to click Save at the bottom of each page.

-Now the submission should have everything needed for you to formally publish the content online.
+Now the submission should have everything needed for you to formally post the content online.